TOP

 Château Brown: Vineyards

-At present there are approximately 25 hectares of the estate dedicated to vines, although this is a figure currently in flux due to ongoing work in developing the vineyard.
-The most significant development is the acquisition of 11 hectares of the aforementioned woodland that lies to the west of the vineyard, on the back of an analysis undertaken there by the internationally renowned soil expert Claude Bourguignon.
+The estate covers 61 hectares, and today there are approximately 31 hectares dedicated to vines, an additional 5 hectares having been established since I first first visited the estate back in 2007 (when Jean-Christophe had 26 hectares to his name).
+The most significant developments included the acquisition of 11 hectares of the aforementioned woodland that lies to the west of the vineyard, on the back of an analysis undertaken there by the internationally renowned soil expert Claude Bourguignon.
 Jean-Christophe Mau owns a large amount of fallow land around the vineyard that could be more easily planted, without the need to uproot any trees, but it is quality of the terroir rather than ease of planting that is his prime concern.

 Please log in to continue reading: